danielgtaylor/huma/README.md

 | -------- | --------------------------- | ------------------------ |
 | `header` | Name of the response header | `header:"Authorization"` |

-The special struct field `Status` with a type of `int` is used to optionally communicate a dynamic response status code from the handler.
+The special struct field `Status` with a type of `int` is used to optionally communicate a **dynamic** response status code from the handler (you should not need this most of the time!).
 If not present, the default is to use `200` for responses with bodies and `204` for responses without a body.
-Use `huma.Operation.DefaultStatus` to override.
+Use `huma.Operation.DefaultStatus` at operation registration time to override.
+Note: it is much more common to set the default status code than to need a `Status` field in your response struct!

 The special struct field `Body` will be treated as the response body and can refer to any other type or you can embed a struct or slice inline.
 Use a type of `[]byte` to bypass serialization.
 A default `Content-Type` header will be set if none is present, selected via client-driven content negotiation with the server based on the registered serialization types.